 The uses permitted in each district are set forth in the PAD.
-With the intent of the PAD to create three distinct land use districts (commerce, commercial/entertainment & employment), staff finds the use list is generally acceptable as proposed, but needs further refinement for clarification purposes concerning drive-through uses.
+With the intent of the PAD to create three distinct land use districts (commerce, commercial/entertainment & employment), staff finds the use list is generally acceptable as proposed but needs further refinement for clarification purposes concerning drive-through uses.
 The C-2 (General Commercial) zoning district requires a Use Permit for convenience uses, including restaurants, and other retail/service uses with drive-throughs, but not for financial institutions with drive-throughs or outdoor teller facilities.
-As such, staff is recommending a stipulation of approval to clarify these uses within the PAD, as noted in Stipulation No. 23 of draft Ordinance No. 2020-1472, attached hereto.
+As such, staff is recommending a stipulation of approval to clarify these uses within the PAD and permit administrative approval of convenience uses if not located within 500 feet of residentially zoned property, as noted in Stipulation No. 25 of draft Ordinance No. 2020-1472, attached hereto.